top of page

 Why Most AI Projects Fail Before UX Ever Gets Considered

-• 2 min read
+• 3 min read

-This technical success often masks a deeper organizational failure.
-A 2024 report by the RAND Corporation found that the root causes of AI project failures are rarely technical; instead, they are driven by a failure to account for the human and organizational factors required to make the technology work in practice.
+This illusion of technical success often masks a much deeper organizational failure.
+A comprehensive 2024 report by the RAND Corporation found that the root causes of AI project failures are rarely technical in nature.
+Instead, these costly breakdowns are driven by a persistent failure to account for the human and organizational factors required to make the technology work in everyday practice.
+The real issue is much simpler, highly predictable, and frequently overlooked.
+People simply do not use the tools they are given.

 Contact us to learn how APG integrates AI into real workflows.